Chatham-Immersive-Media-Lab/Clayze-AR-Spatial-Drawing/README.md

 ### Hardware Requirements
 Output: A Looking Glass Portrait.

-Input: A drawing tablet of some kind (XPPen Deco 01 for this example).
+Input: A drawing tablet (XPPen Deco 01 for this example).

 ### Set Up
 - Open this project in Unity editor version 2022.3.34f1 or newer.